|Client:||Kuckucksmuehle community, internee, me|

 Current income flows and desired flows

-Understanding the current flows and the desired additions and reductions is a way of identifying the direction in which the job role will go towards, which skills may be needed and also where there is room for own ideas and creativity within this framework.
+Understanding the current flows and the desired additions and reductions is a way of identifying the direction in which the job role will go, which skills may be needed and also where there is room for own ideas and creativity within this framework.

 Specifics for the job role to create new income streams from: